invoiceninja/invoiceninja/docs/custom_modules.rst

     php artisan module:install invoiceninja/sprockets --type=github

 ..
-TIP:: One a module is installed it can enabled/disabled on Settings > Account Management
+TIP:: Once a module is installed it can enabled/disabled on Settings > Account Management

 Create Module